 But don’t discount conventional mortgages!
 Those offered by credit unions can be more forgiving for applicants with lower credit scores than mortgages from big banks, as can nontraditional lenders and those with an online presence.

-- Compare lenders with no obligations or fees
+- Easily compare and choose mortgage lenders with no obligations or fees

 - See application, terms, and details.